-Adrienne Cool is an Observational Astronomer who uses space-based telescopes to search for and study binary stars in globular clusters with the goal of understanding how these systems effect the evolution of their host globular clusters.
+Adrienne Cool is an Observational Astronomer who uses space-based telescopes to search for and study binary stars in globular clusters with the goal of understanding how these systems affect the evolution of their host globular clusters.

 Charli Sakari is a Galactic Archaeologist who uses large optical telescopes to search for the oldest, most chemically-pristine stars in the nearby universe with the goal of trying to understand the formation and evolution of chemical elements across cosmic time.